elastisys/terms/terms-of-service.md

 \* Response time from a qualified engineer measured from incident start or notification by the Customer

-† Response time and target solutions times only applies between 08am and 17pm CET for Support Plan Environments.
+† Response time and target solutions times only applies during Business Hours.

-‡ Official Swedish business day
+This is needed in order to minimize unnecessary overtime and comply with the Swedish Working Hours Act (1982:673).

 ## A5.3 As a whole, for the intended use-case